People's Liberation Army: Rocket Force

 The People's Liberation Army Rocket Force (PLARF) is the main strategic missile force of the PLA and consists of at least 125,000 personnel.
 It controls China's nuclear and conventional strategic missiles.
 China's total nuclear arsenal size is estimated to be between 100 and 400 thermonuclear warheads.
 The PLARF is organized into bases sequentially numbered from 61 through 67, wherein the first six are operational and allocated to the nation's theatre commands while Base 67 serves as the PRC's central nuclear weapons storage facility.
-The PLARF is led by Command Li Yuchao and Political Commissar Xu Zhongbo.
+The PLARF is led by Commander Vacant and Political Commissar Xu Xisheng.

 Arms

 The PLA maintains four arms (兵种): the Aerospace Force, the Cyberspace Force, the Information Support Force, and the Joint Logistics Support Force.
 The four-arm system was established on 19 April 2024.

 Personnel

 Recruitment and terms of service

 The PLA began as an all-volunteer force.
 In 1955, as part of an effort to modernize the PLA, the first Military Service Law created a system of compulsory military service.
 Since the late 1970s, the PLA has been a hybrid force that combines conscripts and volunteers.
 Conscripts who fulfilled their service obligation can stay in the military as volunteer soldiers for a total of 16 years.
 De jure, military service with the PLA is obligatory for all Chinese citizens.
 However, mandatory military service has not been enacted in China since 1949.
 Due to the effect of the one-child policy, over 70 percent of the PLA and 80 percent of its combat troops come from one-child households, according to Liu Mingfu of the National Defense University.